YilmazKadir/Segmentation_Losses/README.md

 </div>

+🔥🔥 Our survey paper on arXiv: [Loss Functions in the Era of Semantic Segmentation: A Survey and Outlook](https://arxiv.org/abs/2312.05391)🔥🔥

 # <p align=center>`Awesome Loss Functions in Semantic Segmentation`</p>

 A curated list of awesome loss functions in semantic segmentation.
 This repo supplements our survey paper.
 We intend to continuously update it.
 We strongly encourage authors of relevant works to make a pull request and add their paper's information.